Navigating the Ubuntu GUI¶

-- Notice that there are triangles on the left and right of the folder icon.
-The triangles on the left show how many windows of this application are open, and the right shows which application is currently in the foreground, or “has focus”.
+Notice that there are menu highlights of the folder icon.
+The dots on the left show how many windows of this application are open.
 Clicking on these icons when the applications are open does one of two things:

 Task 3: Start an Application & Pin it to the Launcher Bar¶

 Click on the launcher button (top left) and type gedit in the search box.
 The “Text Editor” application (this is actually gedit) should show up (see below):

 Click on the application.
 The text editor window should show up on the screen, and the text editor icon should show up on the launcher bar on the left-hand side (see below):